 Lay out studs from the back of inside corners

 Drywall is hung a little differently on steel framing.
-Drywall sheets don’t butt up to each other at inside corners.
-One of the sheets will be slid all the way to the back of an inside corner (see “Leave the Last Stud Loose at Inside Corners” on p.
-113).
-So, when you lay out the stud locations, slide your tape measure all the way to the back of the track.
+Drywall sheets don't butt up to each other at inside corners.
+One of the sheets will be slid all the way to the back of an inside corner.
+So, when you lay out the stud locations for metal stud framing, slide your tape measure all the way to the back of the track.
 Joe clamps his tape into place with a spring clamp.
 He clamps it several inches away from the end to avoid damaging the tang (steel tab).

 Build up the bottom plate

 Base trim can still be installed with trim screws.
 If you don't like the look of the screw heads, you can install two layers of 2x4 plates instead of steel track.
 With 3 in. of wood under the track, you'll be able to nail all the base trim just as you would a wood-framed wall.
 Over concrete, make sure you use treated wood for the bottom plate.

 Install track as a header for metal stud framing